|

 One scene of particular use in class starts with Sophie praying

-one night in prison, leading to a scene with her interrogator where
+one night in prison, leading to the final scene with her interrogator where

 |